Colleges Near Monroe, Wisconsin

 Non-Profit

-Saint Anthony College of Nursing is an institutionally accredited nonprofit 4-year school where most students attend classes full-time.
-Most of the students are a mixture of traditional and adult aged and no programs completed were offered online.
-Bachelor's degrees are the most popular at Saint Anthony College of Nursing.
-In 2022, 62 bachelor's degrees were completed.
-In addition, 0 associate degrees, 2 master's degrees, and 12 doctoral degrees were earned.
+Edgewood College is an institutionally accredited nonprofit 4-year school where most students attend classes full-time.
+Most of the students are of traditional age and some programs completed were offered online.
+Bachelor's degrees are the most popular at Edgewood College.
+In 2024, 312 bachelor's degrees were completed.
+In addition, 0 associate degrees, 181 master's degrees, and 27 doctoral degrees were earned.

 Undergraduate Enrollment